 What to Do Instead

 Mute or block them.
-Not as a punishment, but as an act of self-preservation.
+Not as a punishment — as an act of self-preservation.
 The less you know about their day-to-day life right now, the easier it will be to heal and regain your emotional balance.
-Focus on your own feed, your own life.
-Check out our guide on the signs no contact is working to know what to look for instead.

 Mistake #4: Putting Your Life on Hold

 You stop going out with friends.
 You turn down opportunities.
 You sit at home, waiting by the phone, hoping they’ll reach out.
 You’ve effectively made getting them back your full-time job.
-This not only makes you miserable, but it also makes you a less attractive person.

 The Psychology Behind It

 You believe that if you move on, you’re signaling that you don’t care.
-You also might feel too depressed to do anything.
+You might also feel too depressed to do anything.
 But true, lasting attraction comes from having a full, vibrant life that someone else wants to be a part of.
 When you put your life on pause, you have nothing to offer but your neediness.

 What to Do Instead